Pula

 Pula | Things to see and do

 • Walk to Forum Square.
 Originally the Roman forum, nowadays, this is Pula’s main square.
-It is overlooked by the Temple of Augustus, built between 2 BC and AD 14.
+The Temple of Augustus, built between 2 BC and AD 14, overlooks the square.

 • Next up, stop at the House of Istrian Olive Oil to learn about olive oil.
-Istria, similar to Italy, is known for some of Europe’s best olive oil and cannot be missed.
-While there, be sure to take a bottle or two home with you.
+Istria, similar to Italy, is famous for some of Europe’s best olive oil.
+While there, be sure to take a bottle or two home with you!

 • See the Lighting Giants on Uljank island in Pula Bay.
-Each evening at dusk, eight industrial cranes are bathed in colored lighting.
+Each evening at dusk, eight industrial cranes glow with colorful lighting.

 • Try scuba diving with the Orca Diving Center.
 Your yacht Captain and crew will arrange such excursions, so note your desires on your preference form.